 Africa – Support for Food Security Activities (SFSA)

-The five-year “Support for Food Security Activities” (SFSA) contract, which has a $500 million ceiling, represents a significant new vehicle for USAID funding for agricultural development and food security programs in countries of the Common Market for Eastern and Southern Africa (COMESA) as well as Tanzania.
+The five-year “Support for Food Security Activities” (SFSA) contract, which has a $500 million ceiling, represents a significant vehicle for USAID funding for agricultural development and food security programs in countries of the Common Market for Eastern and Southern Africa (COMESA) as well as Tanzania.

 It also represents a new USAID approach to harmonize regional hunger- and poverty-fighting efforts in these countries, where significant portions of populations face chronic food insecurity and the production of staple crops fails to meet local and regional demand.